Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 • Intended Users: Homeowners and hotel owners performing spot heat treatments or in a room of 200sqft or less

 The 110 Volt DIY Bed Bug System is affordable and easy to use.
 Its internal fans make it usable alone, or you can add multiple fans for better convection and results.
-It's best suited for spot-treating samller areas (200 square feet and under) in residences and businesses.
+It is best suited for spot-treating smaller areas of 200 square feet or less in residences and businesses.

 Option 2: BED BUG BUSTER PACKAGE SALE